Anthonyxd22/Applio-app-macOS/README.md

 ## Requirements:
 - [Python  3.10.0](https://www.python.org/downloads/release/python-3100/) (Stable) 🐍
-- A Mac with M1 processor and upwards
+- A Mac with an M1 and higher M2 processor can also be used on any Mac with any processor

 - ## Achievements to be accomplished
-- Being able to train on a Mac integrating MLX
+- Being able to train on a Mac and inferences
-- Ubuntu/Linux Support

 - # Getting Started
 - ## Install Python